Aspose/Aspose-API-Reference-Examples/english/pdf/net/annotations/deleteallannotationsfrompage/_index.md

 ## Step 2: Create a New Console Application

 Create a new console application in Visual Studio and add a reference to the Aspose.PDF library.
-In this example, we will use C# language.
+In this tutorial, we will use C# language.

 ## Step 3: Load the PDF Document